google-marketing-solutions/advanced-bidding-manager/README.md

  * Retrieve the data points of bidding strategies [simulations](https://support.google.com/google-ads/answer/2470105) in one view, so that you can use these data points for target calculation
  * Connect it with your own data

-## Deployment

-### 1. Clone the code
+# Getting started

+You can install and run the tool in Spreadsheet (requires API key) or in Google Ads (as Ads Script).
+Updating bidding targets is not available in Ads Script version.

-Clone this repository using the following command:
+To install you need to clone this repository using the following command:
 ```
 git clone https://professional-services.googlesource.com/solutions/ads-bidding-editor
 ```

+Create a new spreadsheet and make a note of the Spreadsheet ID that can be found from the Spreadsheet url ie. https://docs.google.com/spreadsheets/d/**123**/edit

+## Option A. Run in Spreadsheet

-### 2. Obtain your Google Ads developer token
+### Obtain your Google Ads developer token

 Follow the steps listed [here](https://developers.google.com/google-ads/api/docs/first-call/dev-token) to obtain your Google Ads developer token.

 The tool will use this token to pull and push bidding strategies data to Google Ads.

-### 3. Deploy the Spreadsheet
+### Deploy the Spreadsheet

+Create a new spreadsheet and make a note of the Spreadsheet ID that can be found from the Spreadsheet url ie. https://docs.google.com/spreadsheets/d/**123**/edit

-Update the **Code.gs** file with your token and account IDs:
+Update the **Code.gs** file with your configuration:
 ```
+const SPREADSHEET_ID = "YOUR-SPREADSHEET-ID-HERE";
 const DEV_TOKEN = "YOUR-DEV-TOKEN";
 const LOGIN_CUSTOMER_ID = "YOUR-MCC-CUSTOMER-ID";
 ```

-You can create the spreadsheet manually or automatically using clasp in your Google Cloud Shell.

-**Manually**

 In a new spreadsheet open the Apps Script menu Spreadsheet > Extensions > Apps Script and in the Editor manually copy the **Code.gs** file.